 House of Mirror

 This is another top tourist attraction in Kuwait.
-The House of Mirrors is an art museum centered on mirrors.
+The House of Mirrors is an art museum centred on mirrors.
 Created by an Italian artist Lidia and her late husband this attraction will leave you in awe.
 To get a tour from no other than the lady of the house Lidia you’ll have to make an appointment.

 After the tour, you can enjoy a cup of tea with her and ask her what inspired her to create the spectacular House of Mirror.